-In preparation for the model simulation, hourly MERRA 10-m air temperature, specific humidity, surface pressure, precipitation, u and v wind component variables were aggregated to 3-hourly values.
-MicroMet then used these to create the 3-hourly, 10-km atmospheric forcing distributions required by SnowModel (air temperature, relative humidity, wind speed and direction, precipitation, and incoming solar and longwave radiation).
+In preparation for the model simulation, hourly MERRA 10-m air temperature, specific humidity, and u and v wind components, and surface pressure and precipitation variables were aggregated to 3-hourly values.
+This was done to improve computational efficiency while still resolving the diurnal cycle and the associated energy-related processes.
+MicroMet then used these to create the 3-hourly, 10-km atmospheric forcing distributions required by SnowModel (air temperature, relative humidity, wind speed and direction, precipitation, and incoming solar and longwave radiation); see Liston and Elder (2006b) for additional details.
+Water-equivalent precipitation was provided from MERRA, and MicroMet's temperature threshold parameterization was used to define whether rain or snow fell on each model grid cell.
 The 10-km atmospheric fields were ingested by SnowModel to simulate the time evolution and spatial distribution of water and energy fluxes and states.
-Simulated variables included: surface (skin) temperature, albedo, outgoing longwave radiation, latent heat flux, sensible heat flux, liquid precipitation, solid precipitation, snowmelt, sublimation, snowmelt runoff, snow depth, snow density, and snow water equivalent.
+Simulated variables included the following: surface (skin) temperature, albedo, outgoing longwave radiation, latent heat flux, sensible heat flux, liquid precipitation, solid precipitation, snowmelt, sublimation, snowmelt runoff, snow depth, snow density, and snow water equivalent.
 In addition, we generated secondary products such as the timing and distribution of rain-on-snow events, changes in snow and growing season lengths, hydrologic budgets, winter soil microbial activity, changes in snow thermal characteristics, and changes in surface energy exchanges.